Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 20 November 2024 23.33.28 UTC
+- WIB: Kamis, 21 November 2024 00.25.17 UTC
-- WITA: Kamis, 21 November 2024 00.33.28 UTC
+- WITA: Kamis, 21 November 2024 01.25.17 UTC
-- WIT: Kamis, 21 November 2024 01.33.28 UTC
+- WIT: Kamis, 21 November 2024 02.25.17 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: attitude
+Kategori: motivational